maciejjan/bibman/README.md

 `perl` >= 5.24\*, `ncurses` >= 6.0\*, `perl-Curses`, `perl-Text-Bibtex`

-\*) might work on previous versions, but not tested
+\*) might work on earlier versions, but not tested

 # Installation